weberbox/PiFire/index.md

 __Switch Input (defined in common.py):__
 * **GPIO 17** - Switch Input for system on/off
+* **GPIO 16** - Up Input Button
+* **GPIO 20** - Down Input Button
+* **GPIO 21** - Enter Input Button

 ### The Hardware in Pictures

 Sometimes it's helpful to see the entire project laid out in picture form, so I've tried to put together some helpful pictures.
+As this project is evolving, so too has the hardware build out.
+I will keep the older hardware build here for posterity, but the newer version has updated much of the build to include many 3D printed parts.

+#### Current Implementation

+Options for 3D printing a faceplate and control box for the PiFire project will be linked here when available.

+#### Older Implementation

 Here's a diagram showing all of the major components in the project box and how I laid them out.
 Certainly, you can do this differently but this was how I did it.
 Much hot glue and electrical tape was used.
 Please don't judge.